What is a Medical Device Ban?

 The final ban is effective for powdered surgeon’s gloves, powdered patient examination gloves, and absorbable powder for lubricating a surgeon’s glove that are already in commercial distribution and for these devices that are already sold to the ultimate user, such as small medical practices and hospitals, on January 18, 2017.

-In April 2016, the FDA proposed a ban on electrical stimulation devices (ESDs), intended to reduce aggressive or self-injurious behaviors, because they present an unreasonable and substantial risk of illness or injury to the public.
 ESDs administer electrical shocks through electrodes attached to the skin of individuals to attempt to condition them to stop engaging in self-injurious or aggressive behaviors.
 Many people getting exposed to these devices have intellectual or developmental disabilities that make it difficult to communicate their pain or consent.
 A number of significant psychological and physical risks associated with the use of these devices, including depression, anxiety, worsening of self-injury behaviors and symptoms of posttraumatic stress disorder, pain, burns, and tissue damage.
 In addition, there is a risk of errant shocks from a device malfunction.
 As these risks cannot be eliminated through new or updated labeling, banning the product is necessary to protect public health.
-The proposed ban does not apply to ESDs used to create aversions to other conditions or habits, such as smoking.
-For a detailed description of the risks that the FDA identified, please refer to the proposed rule.
+The ban does not apply to ESDs used to create aversions to other conditions or habits, such as smoking.
+For a detailed description of the risks that the FDA identified, please refer to the final rule.

 What Process Does the FDA Follow to Ban a Medical Device?